October 30, 2014 — February 22, 2015

 The presentation of The Singing and the Silence coincides with two significant environmental anniversaries—the extinction of the passenger pigeon in 1914 and the establishment of the Wilderness Act in 1964—events which highlight mankind’s journey from conquest of the land to conservation of it.
 Although human activity has affected many species, birds in particular embody these competing impulses.
 Inspired by the confluence of these events, the exhibition explores how artists working today use avian imagery to meaningfully connect with the natural world, among other themes.

 While artists have historically created images of birds for the purposes of scientific inquiry, taxonomy or spiritual symbolism, the artists featured in The Singing and the Silence instead share a common interest in birds as allegories for our own earthbound existence.
 The 46 artworks on display consider themes such as contemporary culture’s evolving relationship with the natural world, the steady rise in environmental consciousness, and the rituals of birding.
 The exhibition’s title is drawn from the poem “The Bird at Dawn” by Harold Monro.

 Rachel Berwick’s large-scale, mixed-media installation, Blueshift, will be on public display for the first time as part of the exhibition, as will a temporary, site-specific mural James Prosek has created for the exhibition’s gallery space.
-A behind-the-scenes time-lapse video of the installation of this mural is available on the museum’s YouTube channel.
-Artworks by each artist can be viewed in our online gallery.
+A behind-the-scenes time-lapse video of the installation of this mural is available, along with other exhibition-related videos, on the museum’s YouTube channel.
+Artworks by each artist can be viewed in our online gallery, below.

-The exhibition is organized by Joanna Marsh, The James Dicke Curator of Contemporary Art.
+The exhibition was organized by Joanna Marsh, The James Dicke Curator of Contemporary Art.